karthickme/flaskrestapi/README.md

 # flaskrestapi

-Steps to use the app in local
+Steps to use the app in local <br>
 docker build . -t flaskapp:latest

 docker run -d -p 5000:5000 flaskapp:latest